sh3bu/Portswigger_labs/Business logic vulnerabilities/Inconsistent handling of exceptional input/README.md

 ### Register an account with @dontwannacry.com -

-Now taking note of this behaviour, we can create a new account with **more than 255 characters long but  when the application truncates it, the last cahracters should be @dontwannacry.com**
+Now taking note of this behaviour, we can create a new account with **more than 255 characters long & ends with our email-id but  when the application truncates it, the last characters should be @dontwannacry.com**

 The email id to be used now is